slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The disease of 20th century is utopianism, that of 21th century is hypernaive utopianism: libertarianism, wokism, cryptoism, techno-salvationism, etc are identical in spirit to Communism."
 -- Nassin Taleb*

 > *"Free people make free choices.
 Free choices mean you have unequal outcomes.
 You can have freedom or you can have equal outcomes.
-You can't have both."
+You can’t have both."
 -- Naval Ravikant*

 > *"If you are part of a society that votes, then do so.
 There may be no candidates and measures you want to vote for...
 But there are certain to be ones you want to vote against.
 In case of doubt, vote against.
 By this rule you will rarely go wrong.
 If this is too blind for your taste, consult some well-meaning fool (there is always one around) and ask his advice.
 Then vote the other way.
 This enables you to be a good citizen (if such is your wish) without spending the enormous amount of time that truly intelligent exercise of the franchise requires."